seansusmilch/twitchstreamwatcher/README.md

 ## Requirements

 * Python.
 I havent tested it with any other version than [3.8.2](https://www.python.org/downloads/release/python-382/)
-* Google Chrome 81. `chromedriver.exe` can be replaced with a different version from [here](https://chromedriver.chromium.org/downloads)
+* Google Chrome 81. `chromedriver.exe` can be replaced with a different version from [here](https://chromedriver.chromium.org/downloads) but I havent tested any other version.

 UPDATE 4/12/2020:
 Oh shit it worked